 If this is something you want to understand better.
-Here’s a link to the Oxford Journal of Social Cognitive and Affective Neuroscience that will give you a whole lot more scientific detail about what I’m talking about.
+Take a look at the Oxford Journal of Social Cognitive and Affective Neuroscience.
+It will give you a whole lot more scientific detail about what I’m talking about.

 Otherwise, it’s time to shake off some negativity and get into some affirmations that will help you unveil a stronger, happier and healthier you.

 *Disclaimer: My affirmations are inspired by or variants of things that I have read, learnt about or remembered over the years.
 I do not claim to have created them from scratch.

 - I have the mind, heart and soul of a warrior.